 Explore the royal treasures of St James's

-The magpies amongst us should not miss a trip to Mappin & Webb on Regent Street, royal warrant holders as jeweller, goldsmith and silversmith to Her Majesty.
-But, it doesn’t end there.
-At present, its master craftsman, Mark Appleby, is the crown jeweller of the United Kingdom too.
+The magpies amongst us should not miss a trip to Mappin & Webb on Regent Street, Royal Warrant holder as silversmith to His Majesty.
+But it doesn’t end there…at present, its master craftsman, Mark Appleby, is the crown jeweller of the United Kingdom too.

 Afternoon surely means only one thing… afternoon tea!
 There are numerous delicious options in the area, but The Ritz’s offering, served in the opulent Palm Court to the soundtrack of piano recitals, will make you feel like royalty.
 Enjoy, moreish scones and delicate finger sandwiches accompanied by tea recommended by its very own tea sommelier – there’s also a special option for kids to allow them to pretend to be princesses and princes.

 After working your way through the sweet and savoury treats, turn right out of The Ritz and stroll down St James’s Street, walking through St James’s Palace to arrive at The Mall.
 No royal day out in London is complete without a nosy at Buckingham Palace.
 Whether you visit its State Rooms during the annual summer opening (14 July to 24 September) or prefer to take a look from the outside, catch a glimpse into life as a Royal at this iconic building.
 Don’t miss out on spotting St James's Park's other famous family: six pelicans, whose ancestors first made St James’s their home in 1664 during the reign of Charles II.